 The historic Good Shepherd Church on the shores of Lake Tekapo

-Travel to the Dark Sky Projects Observatory on the shore of the lake to learn about the southern sky using telescopes and even the naked eye.
+Later in the evening, head to the nearby Dark Sky Projects Observatory on the shore of the lake to learn about the southern sky using telescopes and even the naked eye.
 Lake Tekapo sits within the Aoraki Mackenzie International Dark Sky Reserve, an area that restricts light pollution, so the views are unparalleled.
 Your guide will point out highlights like the Milky Way Galaxy, Southern Cross, Magellanic Clouds, and Orion as you peer, unobstructed, into the sky.

 The Lonely tree of Lake Wanaka, South Island, New Zealand, at the morning light and the snow clad Buchanan Peaks at the Backdrop